babariviere/flutter-nix-hello-world/README.md

 ### To update the whole environment, do the following in order:

-- `niv init` will update nix/sources.nix if a new one is available
-- Make sure you have a backup of your nix/sources.json.
-If you're not in a git repo or use another vcs: `cp nix/sources.json nix/sources.json.bak`
-- `niv update` will update sources.json i.e. your version of nixpkgs used in this environment
+- `nix flake update` will update flake.lock
-  - you may need to edit nix/android.nix if any of the attributes in there can't be found after this.
 - `direnv reload` will rebuild/reload your environment (may not be necessary if it automatically reloads)
-  - alternatively, run `nix-shell` again (?)
+  - alternatively, run `nix develop` again (?)
 - `flutter packages update` to update flutter/dart packages and get rid of the warning that you're using a different version of flutter than what was last referenced

 ## Global install